What is Neurofeedback?

 What Type of Neurofeedback Do You Use?

-This feedback can be thought of like the rumble strips on the highway: whenever your brain 'veers off the road,’ you receive feedback.
-Over time this teaches your brain to ‘stay in the right lane,’ leading to improved self-regulation.
+This feedback can be thought of like the rumble strips on the highway: each time your brain suddenly changes, you receive feedback and your brain has the chance to self-correct.
+Over time, your brain internalizes this feedback and learns to function more effectively.

-Just like medications and psychotherapy, not everyone responds to Neurofeedback.
-Around 10-20% of clients report no noticeable response after ~10 sessions.
-However, for the 80-90% who do respond, NeurOptimal® Neurofeedback can be life changing.
-See our testimonials for real stories of the transformations they experienced with Hamilton Neurofeedback.
+Just like medication or psychotherapy not everyone responds to Neurofeedback.
+Around 10-20% of clients report no noticeable response after 10 sessions.
+However, for the 80-90% who do respond, Neurofeedback can have a meaningful impact on quality of life.

 What Does Neurofeedback Help With?